 The Board has a duly constituted Audit Committee.
-Two-third Members of this Committee are Independent Directors including its Chairman.
+All the members of this Committee are Independent Directors including its Chairman.
 The Audit Committee has played an important role in ensuring the financial integrity of the Company.

-The composition and terms of reference of the Audit Committee are in accordance with the provisions of Section 177 of the Companies Act, 2013 read with Rules made there under and Regulation 18 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended from time to time.
+The composition and terms of reference of the Audit Committee are in accordance with the provisions of Section 177 of the Companies Act, 2013 read with Rules made there under and Regulation 18 of the Listing Regulations, as amended from time to time.
 The Committee consisted of Mr. Harish N. Motiwalla as the Chairman, Mr. Jayendra R. Shah, Mr. Bomi P. Chinoy and Ms. Kalpana V. Merchant as the Members.